-Date Reported Bug Solution (if any) Dec 2009 Cancelation of Full bridge parallel mode (zero drift Use standard full bridge optimized) mode Background: This mode was introduced to reduce the zero drift of PSO81 by paralleling RDSON esistors on the chip.
-Intensive tests of several bonding options did unfortunately not show any better behavior, in some cases even wors ow any better behavior, in some cases even worse.
-Please use standard full bridge mode instead, the systematic offset drift lies he ridge mode instead, the systematic offset drift lies here in the range of ±6nV/ V/K and can be cross matched on the PCB.
+Date Reported Bug Solution (if any) Dec 2009 Cancelation of Full bridge parallel mode (zero drift Use standard full bridge optimized) mode Background: This mode was introduced to reduce the zero drift of PSO81 by paralleling RDSON resistors on the chip.
+Intensive tests of several bonding options did unfortunately not show any better behavior, in some cases even worse.
+Please use standard full bridge mode instead, the systematic offset drift lies here in the range of ±6nV/ V/K and can be cross matched on the PCB.
 July 2010 If any I/O pin is used as output, a maximum of 4 inputs can be configured.
 In other words, to increase the number of inputs up to 21 is only possible if no output is configured.
-To increase the number of inputs an internal logic was added to connect no the 6 physical I/Os directly, but also combination of the e lines.
+Background: To increase the number of inputs an internal logic was added to connect not only the 6 physical I/Os directly, but also combination of the lines.
 This works fine as long as only inputs are configured.
-In July 2010 it was observed that as soon as 1 pin is configured as output, this internal logic does no ot work properly any longer.
-This means, that the register 26, 27 and 28 which are normally used to inc the rising, pressed or falling flags of the buttons are not updated properly.
-So if an output is configured, there are still inputs available, but only 4 as mum and their status need to be checked in status register 22 instead of 28.
-In this sense, the maximum number of inputs and outputs when used respectively. is input = 3 and output = 3.
-If you have an application v vith an update rate of >= 100 Hz there is another work-around option, please co ontact the support team of acam in this case.
+In July 2010 it was observed that as soon as 1 pin is configured as output, this internal logic does not work properly any longer.
+This means, that the register 26, 27 and 28 which are normally used to indicate the rising, pressed or falling flags of the buttons are not updated properly.
+So if an output is configured, there are still inputs available, but only 4 as maxi- mum and their status need to be checked in status register 22 instead of 26 to 28.
+In this sense, the maximum number of inputs and outputs when used mixed, is input $= 3$ and output $= 3$ .
+If you have an application with an update rate of $>=$ 100 Hz there is another work-around option, please contact the support team of acam in this case.